-The costs of financing that are incurred as a result of the (in certain cases) very high amounts of capital tied up in the operating segments of DB Group (particularly in the infrastructure segments) are also relevant for a long-term assessment of results.
+The costs of financing that are incurred as a result of the (in certain cases) very high amounts of capital tied up in the segments of DB Group (particularly in the infrastructure segments) are also relevant for a longterm assessment of results.
 This is the reason why the operating interest balance is also taken into consideration in the key figure operating income after interest.

-The essential assets that are used (capital employed) also have to be taken into consideration in addition to the above-mentioned parameters for internal management of the operating segments.
-The capital employed comprises the essential capital that is used by providers of equity and debt investors and for which interest has to be paid; unlike in the previous year, it no longer includes receivables from plan assets.
+The capital employed also has to be taken into consideration in addition to the above-mentioned parameters for internal management of the operating segments.
+The capital employed comprises the essential capital which is used by providers of equity and debt investors and for which interest has to be paid.

-Net financial debt is defined as the balance of interest-bearing external liabilities as well as cash and cash equivalents and interest-bearing external receivables.
-The net financial debt of the segments also comprises the receivables and liabilities attributable to Group financing as well as profit and loss transfer agreements.
+Net financial debt corresponds to the balance of external liabilities subject to interest as well as cash and cash equivalents, interest-bearing external receivables and short-term cash investments in money-market funds.
+The net financial debt of the segments also comprises the receivables and liabilities attributable to Group financing as well as from domination and profit-and-loss transfer agreements.

-Gross capital expenditures consist of capital expenditures in property, plant and equipment and intangible assets excluding capitalized borrowing costs.
+Gross capital expenditures consist of capital expenditures in property, plant and equipment and intangible assets excluding capitalized costs of debt.
 Net capital expenditures are calculated by deducting the participation of third parties in the financing of specific capital expenditure projects (essentially the investment grants of the Federal Government and the Federal states).
+In the year under review, the companies of the former DB Arriva segment were included until the date of signing of the purchase agreement.

-Additions from changes in the scope of consolidation are shown as part of segment gross capital expenditures, and comprise exclusively the capital expenditures in property, plant and equipment and intangible assets, including the goodwill acquired as part of company acquisitions or included in the consolidated financial statements for the first time.
+Additions from changes in the scope of consolidation are shown as part of segment gross capital expenditures, and comprise exclusively the capital expenditures on property, plant and equipment and intangible assets, including the goodwill acquired as part of company acquisitions or included in the consolidated financial statements for the first time.